alicolville/Weight-Tracker/readme.txt

 * Upgraded Chart.js to version 2!
 (1.0.2 to 2.2.2)
 * Target Weight line is now dashed to make it stand out more.
 * New chart option added to start y Axes at 0 (instead of auto calculated).
+* Use of tabs defaults to "Yes" on settings page.

 **Bug fixes:**